freealise/freealise/ar/README.md

 interpolator: alternate frames and text or subtitles as odd/even
 morpher: use to match timepoints with transparent holes
-pano: add mouse control, rotate according to heading/pitch, replace videodome with gsv and webgl overlay
+pano: rotate according to heading/pitch, replace videodome with gsv and webgl overlay

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown